LNL3D/LNL3D.github.io/docs/updatingsoftware.md

 4. Open the Xloader folder and run Xloader.exe.

     !!! info inline
-        Your parameters should have all of the same values as the image to the right.
+        Your parameters should have all of the same values as the image shown.
 (The only things that will change is your hex file at the top and the COM-port).
 Click the dropdown menu to view your COM-ports.
     ![xloader](assets/xloader.png){ align=right, width="300" }

 5. Once all parameters are set, click upload...

+___

 ## **FAQ** ##